caller79/rest-parsers/README.md

 ### Numeric range parser <a name="numeric-range-parser"></a>

-Parse a numeric range expression into an object which can be used to construct a Predicate or an SQL clause, or compared with others.
+Parse a numeric range expression into an object which can be used to construct a Predicate, an SQL clause, or programmatically processed.

 `MultipleNumericRange range = new NumericRangeFactory().parse(String range)`